How to Choose Pottery Glaze – A Beginner Glaze Guide

 - Will the glaze be functional or decorative?

-Glazes with a food-safe intention should be made within limited formulas.
+Glazes intended for food safety should be made using limited formulas.
 The limit formula makes the glaze safer for foods.
 You control the silica, alumina, and fluxes within limits.

 The main ingredients to make glazes don’t cost much.
 You can make your own glaze with Quartz, feldspar (flux), and China clay, which are used heavily by the average potter, so you might buy them in larger quantities.